Patient education: Locally advanced and inflammatory breast cancer (Beyond the Basics)

 ●A surgery to remove part of the breast (called breast-conserving surgery) is an option for many women with LABC, as long as there are no signs of inflammatory breast cancer (see 'Inflammatory breast cancer' above).

-●Mastectomy (total removal of the breast) is necessary if skin involvement has not improved following chemotherapy or if the tumor is still fixed to the underlying chest wall.
+●Mastectomy (total removal of the breast) is necessary if skin involvement was present or if the tumor is still fixed to the underlying chest wall.

 After surgery, radiation therapy is recommended to women who had breast conserving surgery.
 This can significantly lower the chance that the tumor will come back in the remaining breast tissue.
 (See "Radiation therapy techniques for newly diagnosed, non-metastatic breast cancer".)

-Women who have had a mastectomy will likely receive radiation therapy to the chest wall and possibly to the lymph nodes as well.
+Women who have had a mastectomy will likely receive radiation therapy to the chest wall and likely to the lymph nodes as well.
 This is especially true if there were involved lymph nodes or inflammatory breast cancer.
 Having a combination of surgery and radiation therapy decreases the chance that the breast cancer will return in the breast or the chest wall.
 Radiation therapy is given every day (five days a week) for a period of six to seven weeks.
 (See "Adjuvant radiation therapy for women with newly diagnosed, non-metastatic breast cancer", section on 'Patients treated with mastectomy'.)

 INFLAMMATORY BREAST CANCER

 The treatment of inflammatory breast cancer is similar to that of other types of locally advanced breast cancer (LABC).
 Treatment usually includes neoadjuvant chemotherapy, surgery, and radiation therapy.
 As with other forms of LABC, two types of chemotherapy agents (anthracyclines and a taxane) are usually used.
 Once the diagnosis of inflammatory breast cancer (IBC) is established, it is important to proceed rapidly to treatment, as this is considered a rapidly spreading cancer.